pim97/fingerprint-technique/readme.md

 - Enhanced screen properties
 - Expanded storage detection

+## Bot Detection

+The tool includes an advanced bot detection algorithm that analyzes the collected fingerprint data to determine the likelihood of the client being a bot.
+It checks for:

+- Presence of automation tools (WebDriver, Puppeteer, Selenium)
+- Headless browser indicators
+- Suspicious hardware configurations
+- Missing or unusual browser features
+- Inconsistent platform and OS information
+- Unusual screen properties
+- Suspicious timezone settings
+- Lack of expected input devices

+The bot detection provides a bot score and a list of detected indicators, allowing for flexible decision-making based on the specific use case.

 ## Customization

-You can modify the `fp.js` file to add or remove fingerprinting techniques as needed for your specific use case.
-The modular structure allows for easy addition of new fingerprinting methods.
+You can modify the `fp.js` file to add or remove fingerprinting techniques or adjust the bot detection algorithm as needed for your specific use case.
+The modular structure allows for easy addition of new fingerprinting methods and bot detection rules.

 ## Security and Privacy Considerations

 This tool is intended for educational and research purposes only.
-Be aware of legal and ethical considerations when implementing fingerprinting techniques in production environments.
+Be aware of legal and ethical considerations when implementing fingerprinting and bot detection techniques in production environments.
 Always inform users about data collection and respect their privacy preferences.

 ## Contributing